 Learn more Brentuximab vedotin phase 1/2 trial in patients with relapsed or refractory Hodgkin lymphoma

 Evaluating the safety and efficacy of brentuximab vedotin in combination with bendamustine in patients with relapsed or refractory Hodgkin lymphoma.
+Enrollment in this trial is complete.
 Study #SGN35-016